jet/propulsion/README.md

 > I know for unit testing, I can just test the obvious parts.
 Or if end to end testing is even required

 Depends what you want to achieve.
-One important technique for doing end-to-end scenarios, especially where some reaction is supposed to feed back into Equinox is to use `Equinox.MemoryStore` as the store, and then wire Propulsion to consume from that using `Propulsion.MemoryStore.MemoryStoreProjector`.
+One important technique for doing end-to-end scenarios, especially where some reaction is supposed to feed back into Equinox is to use `Equinox.MemoryStore` as the store, and then wire the Propulsion Sink (that will be fed from your real store when deployed in a production scenario) consume from that using `Propulsion.MemoryStore.MemoryStoreProjector`.

 Other techniques I've seen/heard are:
-- rig things to use ephemeral ESDB or Cosmos databases (the CosmosDB emulator works but has restrictions; perhaps you can use serverless or database level RU allocated DBs in a shared environment) to run your system against an ephemeral store.
+- rig things to use ephemeral ESDB or Cosmos databases (the CosmosDB emulator works but has restrictions; perhaps you can use serverless or database level RU allocated DBs in a shared environment) to run your system with an isolated throwaway storage with better performance, stability and/or cost properties for test purposes.
 - Once you have a store, the next question is how to validate your projector (Publisher / Reactor) apps.
 In some cases, people opt to spin up a large subset of the production system (maybe in docker-compose etc) and then check for externally visible effects in tests.
 - While it's important to do end-to-end tests with as much of the whole system as possible, that does tend to make for a messy test suite that quickly becomes unmaintainable.
 In general, the solution is to do smaller test scenarios that achieve that same goal by triangulating on subsets of the overall reactions as smaller scenarios.
 See the `Shipping.Watchdog.Integration` test suite in the `equinox-shipping` template for an example.

 In general I'd be looking to use `MemoryStoreProjector` as a default technique, as it provides:
 - the best performance by far (all synchronous and in-memory, without any simulators)
-- a deterministic wait mechanism; after arranging a particular system state, you can pause until a reaction has been processed by using the projector's `AwaitCompletion` facility to efficiently wait for the exact moment at which the event has been handled by the reactor component without padded Sleep seqences (or, worse, retry loops).
+- a deterministic wait mechanism; after arranging a particular system state, you can pause until a reaction has been processed by using the projector's `AwaitCompletion` facility to efficiently wait for the exact moment at which the event has been handled by the reactor component without padded Sleep sequences (or, worse: retry loops).

 To answer more completely, I'd say given a scenario involving Propulsion and Equinox, you'll typically have the following ingredients:

-1. writing to the store - you can either assume that's well-tested infra or say you want to know you wired it up properly
+1. writing to the store - you can either assume that's well-tested infra or take the view that you need to validate that you wired it up properly
-2. serialization/deserialization - you can either have unit tests and/or property tests to validate roundtripping as an orthogonal concern, or you can take the view that it's critical to know it really works with real data
+2. serialization/deserialization - you can either have unit tests and/or property tests to validate round-tripping as an orthogonal concern, or you can take the view that it's critical to know it really works with real data
-3. reading from feed, propagating to handler - that's harder to config and has the biggest variability in a test scenario so either:
+3. reading from the store's change feed and propagating to handler - that's harder to config and has the biggest variability in a test scenario so either:

    - you want to take it out of the equation
    - OR you want to know its wired properly

-4. does handler work complete cleanly - yes you can and should unit test that, but maybe you want to know it works end-to-end with a much larger proportion of the overall system in play
+4. validating that triggered reactions are handled and complete cleanly - yes you can and should unit test that, but maybe you want to know it works end-to-end with a much larger proportion of the overall system in play

 5. does it trigger follow-on work, i.e. a cascade of reactions.
-You can either do triangulation and say its proven if I observe the trigger for the next bit, or you can want to prove it end to end
+You can either do triangulation and say its proven if I observe the trigger for the next bit, or you may want to prove that end to end

-6. does the entire system as a whole really work - sometimes you want to be able to validate workflows rather than having to pay the tax of going in the front door for every aspect (though you'll typically want to have a meaningful set of smoke tests that validate basic system integrity without requiring manual testing)
+6. does the entire system as a whole really work - sometimes you want to be able to validate workflows rather than having to pay the complexity tax of going in the front door for every aspect (though you'll typically want to have a meaningful set of smoke tests that validate basic system integrity without requiring manual testing or back-door interfaces)

 ### Any reason you didn’t use one of the different subscription models available in ESDB? :pray: [@James Booth](https://github.com/absolutejam)